South Sudan People's Defence Forces: 2019

 As of 2019, the SSPDF comprised the Ground Forces, Air Force, Air Defense Forces, and Presidential Guard with Special attachment of Captain Buoi Rual Makuei, batch 51 Sudan military College Graduate.

-In October 2019, more than 40 members of South Sudan People’s Defense Forces (SSPDF) undertook a two-day training organised by the United Nations Mission in South Sudan (UNMISS) in Kuajok, Gogrial.
+In October 2019, more than 40 members of South Sudan People's Defense Forces (SSPDF) undertook a two-day training organised by the United Nations Mission in South Sudan (UNMISS) in Kuajok, Gogrial.
 UNMISS has been in the country since 2011, aiming to consolidate peace and achieve security to allow economic growth and political stability.
 They were deploying more than 19,000 personnel in the country as of September 2019.

+2026 gold mine attack

+A gold mine at Jebel Iraq in Central Equatoria, near Juba, which was under the control of SSPDF forces, was attacked by gunman during March 28–29, 2026, killing over 70 individuals.

 Structure and equipment

-The SPLA was commanded by the Chief of General Staff] (COGS).
+The SPLA was commanded by the Chief of General Staff (COGS).
 Deputy Chief of Staff (Logistics) James Hoth Mai replaced Oyay Deng Ajak as Chief of General Staff in May 2009.
 James Hoth Mai was superseded by Paul Malong Awan as COGS in 2014.

 After the restructure as SSPDF, Malong was superseded by James Ajongo Mawut (May 2017 – April 2018), with the position now referred to as "chief of defence force(s)".
 On 28 April 2018, Ajongo Mawut died in Cairo from a short illness.
 He was replaced by General Gabriel Jok Riak on 4 May 2018.

 On 11 May 2020 President Kiir removed Riak and appointed General Johnson Juma Okot as Chief of Defence Forces, who had been serving as deputy chief.
 On 11 April 2021, Okot was replaced by Santino Deng Wol as the chief of Defense Forces.